-Based in Boston since early 2014, he covers New England for the Canadian Broadcasting Corporation and, since April of 2018, is an anchor and reporter for WBZ NewsRadio 1030.
+Based in Boston since early 2014, he covers New England for the Canadian Broadcasting Corporation and, between April of 2018 and April of 2019, was an anchor and reporter for WBZ NewsRadio 1030.
 He also contributes to The Irish Times, The Irish Daily Mail, and Northern Sound Radio.

 From 2014 to 2018 he covered New England for Fox News Radio.
 Prior that, in New York, he was an editor and on-air reporter at Fox News Radio.

 From 2002 to 2012 Bill Marcus was based in East Asia where he covered the 2008 Beijing Summer Olympics, the Japan Tsunami, the cultural and technological transformation of China and breaking news and international sporting events for Fox News Radio, American Public Media’s Marketplace, Fox TV, France 24 TV, PRI’s The World and the French wire service AFP.

 From China he also wrote for IDG’s Computerworld and Chief Marketing Officer magazines, Ziff Davis’ CIO Insight, Crain Communications’ Ad Age China, SourceMedia’s CardLine Asia-Pacific, the Shanghai Business Review, the The Independent, the Pittsburgh Post-Gazette, the Toledo Blade, WAMU, Washington, Shanghai Daily, the Oriental Morning Post, The Times-Union, of Albany, N.Y., and he was Shanghai correspondent for the Fred Dicker Show.

 During this time, he also reported for National Public Radio from the northeastern United States.